frederic-perez/AmE-dictionary/data/dictionary.md

 __sap<sup>1</sup>__ _v_ :nine::m: (saps, sapped, sapping, sappy) Gradually weaken or destroy (a person’s strength or power). _Weak demand sapping trade._ _His energy was sapping._ _Worry never robs tomorrow of its sorrow, it only saps today of its joy._
 __sap<sup>2</sup>__ _n_ :three::hammer: _A flat-sided sap stuck out of his back pocket._
 __sapiosexual__ _n_ A relatively new word that refers to a person who is erotically attracted to intelligence.
 __sapling__ _n_ :four: (saplings) A young tree with a slender trunk is known as a sapling.
-Just as a young duck is called a "duckling," a young tree is called a sapling. _Tree saplings._ _Twisting saplings._
+Just as a young duck is called a “duckling,” a young tree is called a sapling. _Tree saplings._ _Twisting saplings._
 __sapper__ _n_ :two::hammer:
 __sapphire lidar__
 __sapphire__ :mute:[sa~~p~~phire]